zeldaret/oot/docs/Music Macro Language.md

 ### Primitives and Labels

-Sequences may contain primitives, such as text and integers, which can be used as parameters for commands or entries.
+Sequences may contain primitives, such as text and integers, which can be used as parameters for instructions or entries.

 **Strings**: A series of Unicode characters enclosed by quotation marks.
 For example: `"this is a string"`.